TerraConstructs/TerraTitan/guides/provider-aws-update.md

    This will produce an output file (e.g., `output/aws-resources.json`) containing an array of all AWS resource and data source definitions with their metadata.
 Each entry typically includes:

-   * The fully qualified name (`fqn`) and class name of the resource,
+   - The fully qualified name (`fqn`) and class name of the resource,
-   * Documentation summary and category (from the provider docs),
+   - Documentation summary and category (from the provider docs),
-   * The URL to the official doc page (for reference),
+   - The URL to the official doc page (for reference),
-   * Properties/arguments (possibly aggregated as text),
+   - Properties/arguments (possibly aggregated as text),
-   * Source file references.
+   - Source file references.

    Ensure that this JSON includes new resources/data sources introduced in the latest provider version.
 (For example, if the new provider added `aws_new_service_xyz`, it should appear in the JSON now.)

-   *If the TerraTitan `parse-jsii` script is not readily available or you prefer a manual approach, you could script a similar extraction using the Terraform JSON schema:* for each resource in `all.json` from `terraform providers schema`, match it with the docs.
+   _If the TerraTitan `parse-jsii` script is not readily available or you prefer a manual approach, you could script a similar extraction using the Terraform JSON schema:_ for each resource in `all.json` from `terraform providers schema`, match it with the docs.
 However, since TerraTitan’s tooling is built for this, using the provided script is the most straightforward route.

-## 5. Re-indexing the Updated Resources into the Vector Database
+## 6. Re-indexing the Updated Resources into the Vector Database

 After extracting the resource list and documentation, the final step is to **embed these docs and index them** so that TerraTitan’s LLM workflows can retrieve relevant info via vector search.
 TerraTitan supports storing embeddings in a vector database – originally using a SaaS service (Upstash Vector), but you may also use a local Postgres database with pgvector.
 We’ll cover both.

-### 5.1 Embedding Resource Data and Updating the Index
+### 6.1 Embedding Resource Data and Updating the Index

 First, generate embeddings for the updated resource set and index them:

 1. **Prepare the embedding script**: TerraTitan provides scripts like `embed.ts` / `embed-summary.ts` to handle embedding.
 These read the `aws-resources.json` generated earlier, chunk the content, call the OpenAI API for embeddings, and upsert them into the vector store.
 The difference is:

-   * `embed.ts` – embeds both the **Summary** and **Arguments** sections of each resource’s docs (more comprehensive, but larger embeddings per resource).
+   - `embed.ts` – embeds both the **Summary** and **Arguments** sections of each resource’s docs (more comprehensive, but larger embeddings per resource).
-   * `embed-summary.ts` – embeds only the **Summary** section for each resource (lighter and was the “final iteration” approach).
+   - `embed-summary.ts` – embeds only the **Summary** section for each resource (lighter and was the “final iteration” approach).

    For updating to a new provider, using the summary-only approach might be sufficient and faster (and was considered the final iteration in TerraTitan).
 Ensure your `.env` has the OpenAI API key set, since the script will call OpenAI’s embedding model.